Introducing GitHub workflow.

 Results after completed actions:

-There are different strategies to run sub-workflows and each of them has pros and cons.
-Sometimes it is good to have a hybrid approach that can be used altogether: in a single file, tags approach, workflow run.
+Sometimes, it is good to have a hybrid approach that can be used altogether: in a single file, tags approach, or workflow run.

 It's great to hear from our readers.
 If you have any questions, thoughts, or even requests for more topics like this in the comments box below!